Home

 A weighted jump squat is just a harder version of the regular ones.
 If you want the plyometric benefits do them un-weighted, but if you just want more strength then add weights.

-You can use a barbell held behind the shoulders like regular squats, hold dumbbells in each hand, wear a weight vest, or ever hold onto a kettlebell.
+You can use a barbell held behind the shoulders like regular squats; hold dumbbells in each hand; wear a weight vest; or even hold on to a kettlebell.
 These are a great alternative for athletes who can't do Olympic lifts for leg strength.

-Be especially careful to start slow and make sure you absorb the impact well when you land.
-It's easy to hurt your knees by landing & not absorbing the impact.
+Be especially careful to start slowly and make sure you absorb the impact well when you land.
+It's easy to hurt your knees by landing and not absorbing the impact.

 How Much Weight?